e-liza/emailys-fullstack/client/README.md

 Front end for the survey creating and mailing application.
 Uses React and Redux.

-Fork, clone and run npm init from your project directory.
+Fork, clone and run npm install from your project directory.

 You need to add a file named .env.development with a stripe key (REACT_APP_STRIPE_KEY = stripe-key-secret).